twhiston/tw.gl.repl/README.md

 ## TODO

 * sort out horizontal scaling
+* make getting started patch for extras menu
 * new core formatters should be automatically added to the init of the repl?
 * support and help patches
   * patch that makes max objects?
   * patch which uses processor functions
   * example with something running in the background continually outputting data
   * rewrite opengl example as a shortcode processor style version for demo?
-* figure out automating releases without source in pipelines for tags
+* setup automating releases without source in pipelines for tags

 ## About

 This is a repl based on the excellent th.gl.texteditor.
 It was partly built as a way to learn how to take a more modern approach to building javascript code for Max, but it significantly extends the original functionality, to provide a more fully featured and configurable repl environment.

 At it's core this is the same idea as th.gl.texteditor but the way in which functions can be attached to keys now significantly extends what it is possible to do.
 There is a fundamental philosophical difference between the idea of having a text buffer repl which performs actions on run/execute and a program where additionally every key press triggers a specific function.
 It means there are subtle differences between this and th.gl.texteditor which are important to be aware of.
 For example when you load a text file into th.gl.texteditor it just fills the buffer, in tw.gl.repl it replays the keystrokes back through the input processing.
 This means that any function which is attached to the individual keypress will be executed again.
 In it's usual configuration this means that the text is added to the text buffer, but it does not necessarily hold that this is true in every possible configuration.
 It would be possible to attach functions to keypresses which maintain state for other parts of an application, or which trigger messages to be output immediately etc. This means you should think about where you put your functionality, does it need to be in the repl itself, ie should it be triggered every time the keypresses are played back? or does it need to be some routing and handling in max?
 Further to this the repl introduces the concept of output formatters, these can be attached to the repl and then used in the configuration file to alter the output in some way.
 This allows you to format text easily for whatever you are hooking the repl up for, for example concatenating the output into a single line, or checking that it has balanced brances, or ensuring whitespace is in a regular format.
 However it also means that it's possible to, for example, have a short dsl for the repl, which is expanded to a full DSL of the thing you wish to interface with.
 This is useful if you need to interact with a verbose javascript but don't want to do a lot of typing.

 TLDR not only is it possible to output the contents of the repl buffer for processing in max, but it's possible to attach any function to a keypress in the